MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 simulation of just the Ethernet module.
 This takes place in the testbench file tb\_eth.vhd.
 To run the simulation, just type "make" in the eth directory.

+The actual test consist of sending a number of frames first into the eth\_tx module and then connect directly to the eth\_rx module, thus effectively simulating a loopback in the Ethernet PHY.
+This happens in lines 128-163.

+To save a lot of duplicate code, I've made use of a common procedure written in lines 54-81.
+VHDL procedures are only rarely used, but can be convenient particularly when writing test benches.

 To assist in simulation, and for future use, I've added two additional modules, wide2byte.vhd and byte2wide.vhd, that can translate between a stream of bytes and a stream of words, where the word size is configurable.
 In the testbench